abuhena/BulkAPI/README.md

  Basically the application is very based on Object Oriented PHP but we're not using MVC pattern - because we designed this Application for using API development and more specifically for mobile application's business logic and we already  aware of that thing.

+ Please read all files documentation, those will also lead you to understanding the Application concept and coding style as well.

  Well, we have directory designed as :

       /application